Niceanyh/LonglyCode/Comp201.md

   managing the process

 #### what is software engineering ?
-&nbsp Software engineering is an engineering discipline which is concerned with all aspects of software production.
+  Software engineering is an engineering discipline which is concerned with all aspects of software production.

 #### what is software process ?
   software process is a set of activities whose goal is the development or evolution of software.